odysseyhack/mvp-workshop/README.md

 ## Technology Impact
 _How does blockchain, AI or another tech used by you make a difference here?
 Clearly explain why this result was not possible with any other technology or a simple database._

+Private Blockchain / Delegated Proof of Authority gives the validators role to the committee, not an individual.
+In that way, the system is decentralized, reliable and transparent, without harming privacy, while sidechains bring efficiency to it.

+Machine Learning enables finding patterns and detect uncertified locations which produce green energy by connecting what we know (previously certified locations) and remaining set of Big Data.